BIZ4Africa/ofxstatement-cd-tmb/README.md

-# ofxstatement-be-ing
+# ofxstatement-cd-tmb

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 # TMB Congo plugin for ofxstatement
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This project provides a custom plugin for [ofxstatement](https://github.com/kedder/ofxstatement) for TMB (CD).
+This project provides a custom plugin for [ofxstatement](https://github.com/kedder/ofxstatement) for Trust Merchant Bank (CD).
 It is based on the work done by JBBandos (https://github.com/jbbandos/ofxstatement-be-ing).

 `ofxstatement`_ is a tool to convert proprietary bank statement to OFX format, suitable for importing to GnuCash / Odoo.
 Plugin for ofxstatement parses a particular proprietary bank statement format and produces common data structure, that is then formatted into an OFX file.